abolfazl6678/crime-analysis-dashboard/README.md

 - Updated On –------------------- Date and time the record was last updated
 - Latitude ---------------------- Latitude of the location, where the incident occurred
 - Longitude --------------------- Longitude of the location, where the incident occurred
-- Location ---------------------- Indicates the location, where the incident occurred in a format that allows for the creation of maps and other geographic operations on this data portal
+- Location ---------------------- The location, where the incident occurred in a format that allows for the creation of maps and other geographic operations on this data portal

 ---